The Technical Program Committee are pleased to announce the State of the Art Lectures for ICSMGE 2021 in Sydney.

 Prof. J. Carlos Santamarina

-J. Carlos Santamarina is a Professor of Civil and Environmental Engineering at the Georgia Institute of Technology.
+J. Carlos Santamarina is a Professor of Energy Resources and Petroleum Engineering at KAUST.
 Dr. Santamarina graduated from Universidad Nacional de Cordoba (Ingeniero Civil), and completed graduate studies at the University of Maryland (MSc) and Purdue University (PhD).

 Professor Santamarina explores the scientific foundations of geomaterial behavior and subsurface processes using particle-level and pore-scale experiments, combined with numerical methods and high-resolution process monitoring systems.
 This conceptual and experimental framework is advancing the study of phenomena and the development of solutions in energy geotechnology with contributions to: resource recovery (petroleum, methane hydrates), energy geo-storage, efficiency and conservation, and energy waste (carbon geological storage, fly ash and nuclear waste).